neftjs/neft/index.coffee.md

 		when utils.isBrowser
 			require './impls/browser/index.coffee'

-	LogImpl = if impl then impl Log else Log module.exports = new LogImpl
+	LogImpl = if typeof impl is 'function' then impl Log else Log module.exports = new LogImpl